 WEINER: One of them is true.
 I'm going to go with him mistaking - I'm going to go with A.

-KURTIS: Matt, by our rules you're a winner.
-Two out of three.
+KURTIS: Matt, by our rules you're a winner - 2 out of 3.

 WEINER: All right.